Twentysix26/Red-Docs/red/red_guide_make_cog.md

 Now you have a basic command interface!
 Let's make it more interesting, shall we?

 ## Mentioning users
 Sometimes I want to punch something, or someone, but I'm weak, and I need some help.
-That's why we'll make a bot puch someone, instead of ourselves.
+That's why we'll make a bot punch someone, instead of ourselves.

 In your code, change `async def mycom(self):` to `async def punch(self, user : discord.Member):` so now it will react to `[p]punch` and accept a user mention as an argument